DunHouGo/renderEngine/readme.md

 # Renderer
-> Older version called **renderEngine** had been move to versions folder, if you still intrested.
+> Older version called **renderEngine** had been move to versions folder, if you still interested.

 Wrapper class for the maxon and c4d API of popular render engine for Cinema 4D.